At a glance

 Trip concludes.
 All guests will be conveyed to Kathmandu International Airport to meet their respective international flights.

-3 nights accommodation at The Yak and Yeti Hotel (or equivalent) in Kathmandu with breakfasts
+3 nights accommodation at The Radisson Hotel (or equivalent) in Kathmandu with breakfasts

 Welcome dinner and drinks in Kathmandu